se7enxweb/doc.sdk.exponential.earth/README.md

 It is also available at [https://www.gnu.org/licenses/old-licenses/fdl-1.2.txt](https://www.gnu.org/licenses/old-licenses/fdl-1.2.txt)

-You should have received a copy of the GNU Free Documentation License v1.2 along with eZ Publish SDK Documentation in the [LICENSE.md](LICENSE.md) file.
+You should have received a copy of the GNU Free Documentation License v1.2 along with Exponential SDK Documentation in the [LICENSE.md](LICENSE.md) file.

 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

-Using eZ Publish SDK Documentation under the terms of the GNU GFDL is free (as in freedom).
+Using Exponential SDK Documentation under the terms of the GNU GFDL is free (as in freedom).

 Features